Setting up RHEL8 XEN guests from the cloud image

 type = "pvh"

-We are not trying to enable pvgrub here, as PVH does not support it.
+note we are not trying to enable pvgrub here, as PVH does not support it

 Single-user mode fixup